-Experiencing Balinese food was one of our favorite things to do in Ubud.
+Experiencing Balinese food was without a doubt one of our favorite things to do in Ubud.
 I still day dream about the fresh veggies, the the fried bananas and don`t even get me started on the peanut satay!
-Biah Biah is a tapas style restaurant allowing you to try many different local dishes in one meal.
+Biah Biah is a tapas style restaurant that allows you to try many different local dishes in one meal.
 The portions are perfect, the atmosphere is charming, and the prices are unbeatable at less that $1 per dish!

 Explore Tukad Cepung Waterfall

-Located 30 kilometers north west of Ubud you will find one of the most unique waterfalls in Bali.
-This waterfall is less touristy than others close by and truly stunning!
+Located 30 kilometers north west of Ubud; Tukad Cepung is one of the most unique waterfalls in all of Bali.
 The river can be viewed from the top of the cliff but to see the falls you will need to trek down a few hundred steps into the cave.
 Your effort on the steps will reward you with less tourists than many of the other surrounding waterfalls!
 Try to go early on a sunny day to enjoy the light beaming in.

 Go Shopping at the Local Markets

-The streets of Ubud are lined with local stalls and shops.
-You can find a variety of spices, coffee and tea, household items, and food.
-You can also shop for all sorts of clothing, local artwork, and pretty much anything else you can think of!
+The streets of Ubud are lined with local stalls and shops!
+Spend some time browsing through a variety of spices, coffee, tea, household items and different local food.
+You can also shop for all sorts of clothing, local artwork and pretty much anything else you can imagine.
 Remember to offer 50-60% of the initial price when haggling at a shop where the prices are not labeled.

 Drive a Motorbike

-Although many people find it intimidating, driving a motorbike was one of the best experiences we had in Bali.
+Although many people find it intimidating; driving a motorbike was one of the best experiences we had in Bali.
 Its a great way to get around because you aren’t limited in where you can go and it is certainly the cheapest way to travel.
-You drive through beautiful rice fields, amazing small towns and places you would never know about if you didn’t have a bike to get there.
-For more information, check out our blog post on Renting a Motorbike in Bali.
+You drive through beautiful rice fields, amazing small towns and places you would never even know about if you didn’t have a bike to get there.